 Secrets Cap Cana Resort: A Solid Option for Dominican Republic Golfers

-Until three weeks ago, I’d never visited an all inclusive resort.
+Until recently, I’d never visited an all-inclusive resort.

 I didn’t know what free 24 hour room service was.

 I hadn’t been to a place where you could walk up to any one of a dozen bars or restaurants, order anything, and then just walk away.

 I’d never envisioned a place where there were delicious snacks and deserts at all hours of the day for your taking.

 That is, until I spent a few days at the Secrets Cap Cana resort outside Punta Cana, Dominican Republic.

 But if you’re a golfer, is it worth staying here?

 Let’s see what I mean.